Golden State Killer's victims look to heal after suspect's capture

 When encountering a couple, the Golden State Killer was known to tie up the man and pile dishes on his back.
 He threatened to kill both victims if he heard plates crash to the floor while he raped the woman.
 He then ransacked the house, taking souvenirs, notably coins and jewelry before fleeing on foot or bicycle.

 Sacramento Sheriff Scott Jones said detectives with "dogged determination" were able to get a sample of DNA from something DeAngelo discarded, though he wouldn't say what the item was.
-The genetic material was not a match, but there were enough similarities for investigators to return for more and they said they were able to get a conclusive match.
+The genetic material was not a match, but there were enough similarities for investigators to return for more until they were able to get a conclusive match.

 Jones said investigators still can't say definitively whether DeAngelo actually killed or raped people while he was on duty.